A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 where $x_{i}$ is the $i$-th subvector of $x$, $R_{i}$ is the rotation matrix for the $i$ -th subvector, and $q_{i}$ is the quantization function for the $i$-th subvector, which returns the index of the nearest centroid in the codebook.

 The performance of OPQ depends on several factors, such as the dimensionality of the data, the number of sub-vectors, the number of centroids per sub-vector, and the distance approximation method used.
-These factors affect the trade-off between accuracy and efficiency, as well as the complexity and scalability of the algorithm.
-There are also some challenges and extensions of OPQ, such as dealing with noisy and outlier data, choosing a good optimization algorithm, or combining OPQ with other techniques such as hierarchical navigable small world (HNSW) or product quantization network (PQN).

-\textbf{Online product quantization} \cite{xu2018online}.
+\textbf{Online Product Quantization} ~\cite{xu2018online}.
 It is a variation of product quantization (PQ), which is a technique for compressing high-dimensional vectors into smaller and more efficient representations.
-O-PQ works by adapting to dynamic data sets, by updating the quantization codebook and the codes online.
-O-PQ can handle data streams and incremental data sets, without requiring offline retraining or reindexing.
+Online product quantization (O-PQ) works by adapting to dynamic data sets by updating the quantization codebook and the codes online.
+O-PQ can handle data streams and incremental data sets without requiring offline retraining or reindexing.
+The formula for splitting a vector $x$ into $m$ subvectors is: